-This project is developed on the North Pacific side of Costa Rica for a private client and started in 2015.
+This project is developed on the North Pacific side of Costa Rica for a private client and began in 2015.
 The project consultant is Jason Lauve (Mr. Hemp) from Colorado, the Architecture firm is Studio Saxe out of San Jose and the hemp building expert is Steve Allin from Ireland.

 After catching a glimpse of his presentation in New York this Summer at the Southern Tier Hemp Summit, we finally were able to meet with Mr. Lauve in Mexico.
 He is the man who wrote the first hemp law in Colorado with Representative Wes McKinley in 2012 and won a pivotal Cannabis trial in Colorado in 2009 and got 2 lbs 2 ounces of Cannabis back from the police in the courtroom.
 What amazing accomplishments for all of us.